TectonicFury/CSCMIC/README.md

 - [ ] making a (bytecode?) scheme compiler
 - [ ] much more ...

-So things like fibonacci numbers and factorial work as one would expect:
+Things like fibonacci numbers and factorial work as one would expect:

 ```scheme
 ]=> (define (fib n)